anlowee/clp-bench/docs/adding-a-tool.md

     - **`avgQueryMem`**: The average memory usage during query benchmarking.
     - **`queryTimes`**: An array of end-to-end query latencies, ordered to match the sequence of queries.

 - **binary (optional)**: If the benchmarked tool is run via binary, then you should put a `replace-with-your-tool-binary` file in the assets.

+[ds-asssets-template]: assets/dynamically-structured/template
+[us-assets-template]: assets/unstructured/template